Cumbria legacy of German artist Kurt Schwitters

 "Two valleys away there's Ruskin [who championed the cause of Victorian "modern painters"].
 It's an extraordinary alignment of revolutionary cultural thinking.

-"From high romanticism to modernism in three valleys."'Creativity over evil'
+"From high romanticism to modernism in three valleys."

 The trust would like to create a permanent museum to Schwitters at the site.